artur-burkalo/personal-experience/readme.md

 Hi, I am Artur!

-I'm a full-stack developer enthusiast who loves spending my time tinkering in code and learning new things.
+I'm a full-stack developer who loves spending my time tinkering in code and learning new things.
 I'm always up for a challenge, and I love pushing myself to see how far I can go.

 I've been working in the field for about 3 years now, and in that time I've learned a thing or two.